Intention to submit and plagiarism check

 - Download the external confidentiality agreement (DOCX)

-About one week (and not less than 2 days) before submission candidates must email firstname.lastname@example.org for approval to submit.
+Mid-month of submission, candidates must email firstname.lastname@example.org for approval to submit.

 Student Administration (doctoral) will check that the candidate meets the following requirements to submit: